-If March 31 falls on a weekend or holiday, the renewal must be received at the College before the close of business on the last business day prior to March 31.
+If March 31 falls on a weekend or holiday, mail or in person submissions for payment must be received at the College before the close of business on the last business day prior to March 31.

 Effective April 1, access to the online registration renewal pages will be denied and regulated members will be required to contact the College to complete a late registration renewal.